Governance Token Accounting: Voting Rights Don't Change the Class (2026)

 The real exception: economic rights

-The conclusion changes only if the specific token carries economic or contractual rights beyond voting — for example a claim on protocol fees, a redemption right, or a residual interest resembling equity or a financial instrument.
+The conclusion changes only when the specific token carries economic or contractual rights beyond voting — for example a claim on protocol fees, a redemption right, or a residual interest resembling equity or a financial instrument.
 Then the rights, not the governance label, drive the analysis, and the token may fall outside the plain crypto-asset treatment.
 The discipline is constant: analyse the rights of the specific token, never the label.

 Voting is not an accounting event